triagit/triagit/README.md

   - has to be streaming requests and responses
   - cannot fan-in, can only fan-out
 - unit of execution
-  - PR check: 1 event, 1 target (PR), multiple rules
+  - PR check: 1 trigger, 1 target (PR), multiple rules
+    - needs context: pr/issue/entity (whole hook event is context)
     - whole event is re-queued if failed
-    - "Details" page when PR is red?
-    - or each rule as a PR check, so no UI and no fan-in?
+    - "Details" page when PR is red? or each rule as PR check? or comment as UI sonarqube style?
-  - Scheduled jobs: 1 rule, multiple targets (issues, prs, branches, etc)
+  - Scheduled jobs: 1 trigger, 1 rule, multiple targets (issues, prs, branches, etc)
     - Breaking down scheduled jobs, how to?
+    - retry policy - cron event is acked, but each intermediate event can be retried individually
   - Other webhooks: decide later
 - queuing
   - event can have an immediate action (yellow PR)
   - and also a delayed/queued action (red/green PR)
   - two classes or one class accepting two events?
+  - upon receiving webhook - mark PR as yellow, and then proceed to rest
+  - CONFLICT: if each rule is a yellow flag, then what to mark as yellow here?
 - throttling, retrying
   - based on payment plans, github call limits, rule/repo priority, etc
 - usage tracking, auditing